top of page

 The guards who’d worked here longer treated her like a sainted relic, something never to be approached.
 Marco spoke to her like a person, and it felt like a small mercy.
 He lingered to double-check the courtyard locks, to explain the motion sensors with patient precision, to offer the simplest courtesies.
 Would she like him to move the umbrella closer to the pram, did the noise from the north wall bother her?
 She said thank you, always thank you, always softly.

-Not the house line, her personal one, the one she’d stopped using so often she almost didn’t recognize the sound.
+The twins were sleeping when the phone rang, her personal one, the one she’d stopped using so often she almost didn’t recognize the sound.

 Nina.